Expeditions - Humanitourism

 Filtered water will be provided for drinking, and brushing your teeth.
 Do NOT drink the tap water.
 The locals can drink it, but American digestive tracts cannot handle it.

 Mosquitoes also carry malaria.
 They are more prevalent in the rainy season (April-November).
-You can bring malaria medicine, and citronella essential oils.
-Some members of our teams have not done well with the malaria medicine and have opted for alternative treatments.
-Fans at night, diffusers with citronella oil, and mosquito nets are what we also use.
+You can bring malaria medicine and citronella essential oils.
+Some members of our teams have not done well with malaria medicine and have opted for alternative treatments.
+Use fans at night, diffusers with citronella oil, and mosquito nets are what we also use.
 You can also use DEET (3 oz bottles or less).

-- You must have a negative PCR test 72 hours prior to your USA departure to show the airlines.
+- Negative PCR test 48 hours prior to your USA departure to show the airlines before boarding.

 All the links and payments for these will be made available to you when you join an expedition and track your to-do list in your account on this website.